manuelreale/Pastachute-test/README.md

 <br>
 #### Coding challenges

-Coding-wise one of the challenges was linked to the usage of the timer function and all the other functions linked to it.
-A variable needed to be passed from a webpage to another, and certain functions needed to be called whenever the timer reached a certain amount, like the calling of the curtain function, when a match ends and it consequent fall and deletion.
-We solved this specific issue by deleting the curtain scene and then re-creating it at the end of each round!<br>

 One of the first challenges we had to face in order to make a timer based match game, was to make a universal time agreed by every user so that every player in the game was synched to the same phase of the game; To achieve this we used the setInterval function